-Providers must follow the guidance below when billing for transplant and transplant-related services based on the Medicaid member enrollment in the FFS or the MCO as follows:
+Providers must follow the guidance below when billing for transplant and transplant-related services for a Medicaid member in the FFS program:

 FFS Members

 Corneal transplants and related services

 Medically necessary corneal transplants delivered to a FFS member will be reimbursed by SCDHHS.
 The reimbursement to the hospital includes all technical services, including donor testing and preparation.
 Professional services are compensable separately using the appropriate Code of Procedural Terminology (CPT) codes for Keratoplasty.
 The Ambulatory Surgery Centers (ASC) will be reimbursed for the transplant surgical procedure and the corneal tissue must be submitted with the appropriate HCPCS procedure code for processing, preserving and transporting covered tissue.
 ASC providers must attach a copy of the invoice reflecting the cost of the tissue along with the claim to avoid delays in payment.